 - Wall panels made of felt - The purpose of wall panels made from felt is to create a soundproof room.
 Having wall panels made of felt will not only make the room insulated from sound, but it can also contribute to the decorative design of the room.

-- Decorations – Felt is a good option for making decorations.
+- Decorations - Felt is a good option for making decorations.
 It is soft and available in infinite colors.
 This is perfect for holidays or special occasions.
-For example, you can create ornaments made of felt in the Christmas season, and you can create heart shape felt decorations on Valentines’ day.
+For example, you can create ornaments made of felt during the Christmas season, and you can create heart-shaped felt decorations on Valentine's day.

 - Does not fray - The edges of wool and acrylic felt will not fray.
 This makes it a great practice material for kids who want to learn sewing.
 Also, it is an ideal material for making decorations and softie toys with hand-stitched edges.

 - Inexpensive - Although some felts are more expensive than others, felt is generally well-priced and accessible for crafting and sewing.